wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Renamed edns-client-ip in ECS, following suggestions on the
       mailing list.

+Contavalli, et al.         Expires May 7, 2016                 [Page 27]

+Internet-Draft        Client Subnet in DNS Queries         November 2015

    o  Clarified behavior of resolvers when presented with an invalid ECS
       option.

    o  Fully take multi-tier DNS setups in mind and be more clear about
       where the option should be originated.

-Contavalli, et al.        Expires April 8, 2016                [Page 27]

-Internet-Draft        Client Subnet in DNS Queries          October 2015

    o  A note on Authoritative Nameservers receiving queries that specify
       private address space.